1ynxy/mesh-net/README.md

 ### connection handshake

 In order to create a fully decentralised mesh network all members of the network must be treated the same.
 Each node in the network will have to be as self-sufficient as possible.
 There is no one device that allocates identification numbers or target nodes to new connections.
 There is no one device that handles user input from each peer.
 There is no one source of information on the network structure.
 Instead, these tasks will have to be accomplished collaboratively, using a range of handshaking techniques designed to communicate information in the correct order.

+One consideration to make is to decide which device is the initiator when a new client joins the network.
+Either the host or the client could opt to inform the network, but only one can correctly assign a new, unused user identification number due to the availability of the information on which are already in use.
+This means that the host has to make the first move: to inform the new client of the current network structure.

+- Client attempts connection to the network
+- Host accepts new connection
+- Host serialises and sends the network image directly to the new client
+- Client receives and parses this network image, making a note of the socket it was received from
+- Client

 // packet order in back and forth upon new connection
 // initiator